GianlucaVeschi/GianlucaVeschi/README.md

 🌱 Currently learning Kotlin and looking for a new Android Development job in Berlin!

-🔭 I will graduate in October 2020 with a theis called "Assembly, Design and Control of FPV Quadcopters for Healthcare Applications during the Covid pandemic" and would love to get some help with embdedded programming of flight controllers
+🔭 I will graduate in October 2020 with a thesis called "Assembly, Design and Control of FPV Quadcopters for Healthcare Applications during the Covid pandemic" and would love to get some help with embdedded programming of flight controllers

 <!--